vermegi/vermegi.github.io/_posts/2018-08-14-deploying-a-serverless-app-on-azure-with-terraform-part1.markdown

 A terraform apply again does the trick.
 And with this, I must say, the script/config format for Terraform is really concise and contains less clutter than ARM templates do.
 I am already really liking this format and the quickness of using it.

-For the next part, I did have to alter my config.
-Normally for the cloud workshop your function apps should be created in a consumption plan, but when applying the terraform template it gives a 400 Bad Request error.
-In Azure you can find this same error in the Activity Log of your resource group, but except for this 400 Bad Request, it is non-explanatory.
-I filed a [github issue][githubissue] for this problem.
-So instead of the following config:
+For the next part, I did have to alter my config a bit.
+I filed a [github issue][githubissue] for the problem I encountered (seems to have something to do with the casing of the function app name).

 {% highlight Terraform %}
 resource "azurerm_storage_account" "functionsa" {